recursion/jackBeNimble/README.md

 # jackBeNimble

+### This project is no longer being updated and most likely will not work without changes to the <exchange>.interface.js code.
+For excellent hotkey options that work with a variety of crypto exchanges see [sierracharts.com](https://sierracharts.com).

 A google chrome extension that provides a fast and poweful hotkey order-entry system for the [bitfinex.com](http:www.bitfinex.com), and [~~~exchange.coinbase.com~~~ www.gdax.com](http://exchange.coinbase.com) exchange trading sites.
 The extension allows you to easily place orders of a (hotkey adjustable) size at any (hotkey adjustable) offset in relation to the current best bid/offer.
 To configure your own hotkey preferences, there is an easy-to-use hotkey 'recording' interface.

 Simply put: it provides a hotkey order entry layer to existing bitcoin exchange trading web sites, allowing you to quickly place and cancel orders with configurable hotkeys.